 The EFI diagnostic display mode is for informational purposes only.
-Please see your POLARIS dealer for all major repairs.
+Your POLARIS dealer can provide for all major repairs.

 The diagnostic mode is accessible only when the check engine warning indicator activates after the key has been turned on.
 Leave the key on if you want to view the active code (failure code).